AbdelrahmanDeghedy/Online-Dictionary-Learning-for-Sparse-Coding/README.md

 ## Thanks

-Special thanks to my amazing teammates that contributed to this project:
+Special thanks to the amazing people that contributed to this project:

 1. Pensee Safwat
 2. Dyaa Mohamed